gitjps/chatbot_phone_handover/README.md

 # Handover from chatbot to phone call

-A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to a sales agent.
+A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to an agent.

 ## Problem statement
 While chatbots are widely used by companies to get information from clients, sometimes users stop the conversation for various reason (duration of the dialog, unclear question).
-In those cases a handover to a human/sales agent helps continue the dialog.
+In those cases a handover to an agent helps continue the dialog.

 ## Architecture
 The *Watson Assistant service* is the basis of the chatbot: the Skill controls the dialog, the Assistant is used as an interface to Messenger.